 Maintaining Sobriety From Alcohol Addiction

 The biggest challenge to overcome after leaving rehab is the fear of not being able to continue with your psychological tools alone.
-Firstly, you will never be alone in this state, but physically, there will be times when you have to go back to the life that you have left.
+Firstly, you will never be alone in this state, but physically, there will be times when you must go back to the life that you have left.
 The challenges include feeling lonely, or unstable.

 - Start journaling – make a diary of how you feel and see if any other symptoms tie into specific elements of your life